-The Chatham County Historical Association planned hours for guided tours of the Museum: Wed – Fri, 11am to 4pm.
+Chatham County Historical Association museum guided tours: Wed – Fri, 11am to 4pm.

 Images and artifacts from the historical association’s collections are on display.
 In the Chatham Historical Museum exhibit room, in the northeast corner of the first floor, each wall reflects a major theme.
 On the west wall a time line starts before European settlement and leads through panels to illustrate colonial times, the early 1800s through the Civil War, recovery and industrial innovations, and modern changes.

 “Voices of Chatham,” on the north wall, features the people of the county — from “just folks” to their heroes and leaders, including a special tribute to veterans.
 The voices of an early settler, a woman, and an African-American will speak about their roles in history.